When to Harvest Tomatoes

 One of my favorite tomatoes to grow:

-orange tomatoes ripening on the vine
+tomatoes ripening in sunshine on vine

 How to Harvest Tomatoes at Home